 RetroArch has you covered if you're looking to play some old school games from retro systems like the Atari 2600, NES, SNES, and many more.

 Cheat Engine: Okay, look, I don't hate fun, but I have limited time for gaming, so sometimes when I'm enjoying the story of a single-player game but it's kind of grindy, I'll use Cheat Engine to give myself resources or something.
 It's not trivial to figure out, but it can do amazing things.

 Interactive Fiction (IF)

 Windows Frotz: My favorite Z-machine interpreter.
 If you play interactive fiction games or know what Infocom games are, you probably already know what this is.
 This supports all the various Infocom formats: zip, dat, z5, z8, etc., including z6.

-Frotz8 is a native Windows app that supports touch screens, and it has handy integration with the IF Archive, so I'm keeping my eye on it.
+Frotz8 is a native Windows app based on the frotz interpreter that supports touch screens, and it has handy integration with the IF Archive.
+It appears to be stagnant since 2013, so I'm not expecting anything new.

 Trizbort: If you play IF games, you know mapping is essential, and Trizbort helps you do that.
 There is even an automap function that works pretty well.